Data Reveals Huge Impact Of Water On Wedge Shots

 Golf Monthly Top 50 Coach Murray Patterson tests how water affects spin, flight and distance on 60-yard wedge shots

-The test
+The experiment

 This test was carried out using a Titleist Vokey 58-degree wedge along with a Pro V1 golf ball.
 The aim was to see the difference in consistency (spin, height and flight) when the environment of the shots was manipulated.
-The different environments were:
+The four different environments were:

 - Dry face and dry ball